pywbem/pywbem/docs/client/security.rst

 * The `x509` parameter may specify an X.509 client certificate and key.
 If specified, pywbem uses 2-way authentication; otherwise it uses 1-way authentication at the TLS/SSL level.
-* The `ca_certs` parameter may specify the location of X.509 CA certificates that are used to validate the X.509 server certificate returned by the WBEM server.
-If not specified, pywbem assumes default locations for these certificates (see :attr:`~pywbem.cim_http.DEFAULT_CA_CERT_PATHS`).
+* The `ca_certs` parameter controls which X.509 CA certificates are used to validate the X.509 server certificate returned by the WBEM server.

 It is important to understand which side actually makes decisions about security-related parameters: The client only decides whether HTTP or HTTPS is